A globally competitive defence industry

 Major ongoing procurements

-The AUKUS nuclear propelled submarine project; 20 x M142 High Mobility Artillery Rocket System (HIMARS); 40 x UH-60M Black Hawk helicopters; 129 x Redback infantry fighting vehicles.
+The AUKUS nuclear powered submarine project; 42 x M142 High Mobility Artillery Rocket System (HIMARS); 40 x UH-60M Black Hawk helicopters; 129 x Redback infantry fighting vehicles.

 Our national science agency CSIRO has expertise in defence research spanning early development to testing.
 Its projects include the Queensland Centre for Advanced Technologies, the Artificial Intelligence roadmapBluelink ocean forecasting, and DARPA Challenge.
 Other organisations include: